-This year we will determine whether a protein regulated by ovarian cancer-peritoneal interactions can be used as a diagnostic marker for serous ovarian cancer in independent cohorts.
-We will also assess whether hyaluronan inhibitors are effective at reversing chemo-resistance using established ovarian cancer cell lines and primary cells derived from ovarian cancer patients.
+Currently we are determining whether protein biomarkers and autoantibodies recently identified in plasma can be used as a diagnostic test for serous ovarian cancer in independent cohorts.
+We will also access whether hyaluronan inhibitors are effective at reversing chemo-resistance using in vivo models of ovarian cancer.